 The morning I left Lisbon, I rented a car and headed south.
-I was on my way to a 2-week house sit in the Alentejo region known for its dramatic coastline of sheer cliffs and squares of peaceful farmland.
+I was on my way to a two-week house sit in the Alentejo region known for its dramatic coastline of sheer cliffs and squares of peaceful farmland.
 I was looking forward to finally getting some writing done and enjoying a simple Portuguese lifestyle in the countryside.

 Though it rained initially, the skies cleared the further south I went.
 Close to Odemira, near the home I’d be taking care of, I drove through forests of cork trees, past greenhouses of raspberries, alongside flower farms, potato fields and even bamboo parks.
 The landscape was a cross between arid desert and lush, wide open fields.

-I heard the summer months are teeming with tourists down here, 3 hours south of Lisbon and an hour from the Algarve, which is when this 4-bedroom home I’m watching is transformed into a B&B. People come from all over the world to explore the local authentic Portuguese villages and hike the cliffs above the Atlantic coast on a route that connects fishermen trails called Rota Vicentina.
+I heard the summer months are teeming with tourists down here, three hours south of Lisbon and an hour from the Algarve, which is when this four-bedroom home I’m watching is transformed into a B&B. People come from all over the world to explore the local authentic Portuguese villages and hike the cliffs above the Atlantic coast on a route that connects fishermen trails called Rota Vicentina.

 A Small World

 Exploring the area along the cliffs one afternoon, I stopped a couple to ask if I was on the famous trail of Rota Vicentina or if I had missed a turn somewhere along the way.
 The trail seemed to drop off a cliff… or maybe it had rerouted to the paved road, I wasn’t sure.
-They were the only people in sight and stiff wind gusts rose from below the 300ft ledge in a rhythm that matched the crashing waves.
-It seemed like it was just the 3 of us standing on the edge of the world.
+Wind gusts rose from below the 300ft ledge in a rhythm that matched the crashing waves.
+It seemed like it was just the three of us standing on the edge of the world.

-The 3 of us were roughly 5,000 miles from home, from an area so remote, most Coloradans didn’t know of it, and yet we were the only people on this desolate stretch in Portugal.
+The three of us were roughly 5,000 miles from home, from an area so remote, most Coloradans didn’t know of it, and yet we were the only people on this desolate stretch in Portugal.
 It seemed like fate.